WezomCompany/browserizr/README.md

 We need simple pure function that receive current userAgent string and must return boolean as detection result.

-Let asume, we need detect some browser with name "My X Super Browser".
+Let's assume, we need detect some browser with name "My X Super Browser".
 And we expect that name-value like `MXSBrowser`  in userAgent string:

 ```